iquinterom/codepath_prework/README.md

 ## App Brainstorming (Step 4)
 - Target App
     - adding item to the shopping card
-    - saving for later purchase
+    - saving items for later purchase
 - TikTok
     - saving cooking videos
     - downloading videos to your phone